Varshi2799/TFTG/README.md

 AIM: To understand how a given transcription factor performs across multiple indications

 STEPS:

-1) Find a reliable database that has data on Transcription factor and its respective targets with proper experimental backup
+**1) Find a reliable database that has data on Transcription factor and its respective targets with proper experimental backup**

 Database chosen for this study: TRRUST